kpenza/temp/README.md

 # Burglary is more common in Seattle

-The criminal incident data of two different cities was analyzed of  Seattle, Washington and San Francisco, California.
-This data cover the summer 2014 period.
+The criminal incident data of Seattle, Washington and San Francisco, California covering the summer 2014 period was analyzed.

 Data was processed using python and graphs plotted using matplotlib package.
 In order to be able to process the data it require manipulation and cleansing.

 ## Seattle

 The data set contained crime reports over the summer 2014 period.
 This data was loaded and analyzed.
 Some of the entries had missing data, for example, the occured date of the crime was missing, in that case the crime date is assumed to be the report date.
-This assumption is important, however in this case it will not change the findings/conclusions.
+This assumption is important, however in this case it will not influence any findings or conclusions.

 ![Figure 1](https://raw.githubusercontent.com/kpenza/temp/master/figures/figure1.png "Figure 1")